 2. Sharps containers

 Most pharmacies and drug stores can provide you with a sharps container (oftentimes free of charge) at your request.
-Once you've filled up a blade safe with used blades, you can transfer them over into an approved sharps container, duct tape it shut and drop it off at a drug store or pharmacy.
+Once you've filled up a blade safe with used blades, you can transfer them over into an approved sharps container, duct tape it shut then drop it off at a drug store or pharmacy.
+Once again, this is situational and not always a viable option.

 3. Collection Programs